 UBC Okanagan Gallery’s mission is to lead boldly, to foster relationships built on mutual respect and honor individual futures and histories, through inclusive actions and bold initiatives.

-As a university gallery, managed and located within the Faculty of Creative and Critical Studies, the UBC Okanagan Gallery is committed to a research mandate realized through: research-creation, exhibitions, performance, publications, permanent collection and acquisitions, curatorial studies and community-engaged programs, in the field of creative and critical studies.
+As a university gallery, managed within the Faculty of Creative and Critical Studies, UBC Okanagan Gallery is committed to a research mandate realized through: exhibitions, artist residencies, performances, artist talks, workshops, publications, permanent art collection management, commissions, acquisitions, and community-engaged programs in the field of visual arts.

-The University of British Columbia Okanagan Gallery was formed as an umbrella institution to manage the FINA Gallery, Public Art Collection and the new downtown gallery space (opening in 2024).
+UBC Okanagan Gallery was formed as an umbrella institution in 2020 to manage the professional programming of the FINA Gallery, the Indigenous Art Intensive, the Public Art Collection and the forthcoming professional gallery space in downtown Kelowna in 2025.

 Future Downtown Gallery

 UBC Okanagan’s long-term vision includes more direct partnership with the communities of our region.
 To support that ambition and accommodate significant growth in programs and enrolment, we’re adding space over the next decade and building a gallery space in the new UBC building in downtown Kelowna.

 About the project: UBC Okanagan Gallery in the community

 In partnership with UBC Properties Trust, UBC is planning a new building at 550 Doyle Avenue.
 Once design and approvals are in place, construction is expected to be completed in 2025.

 An expanded downtown Kelowna presence will support both UBC’s and the City of Kelowna’s strategic priorities, including UBC Okanagan’s Outlook 2040 vision for the next 20 years.

 Top image caption: Installation Invisible Forces, Krystle Silverfox and Tiffany Shaw, 2023